hashicorp/terraform-website/content/source/docs/github-actions/actions/fmt.html.md

 ## Secrets

 The `GITHUB_TOKEN` secret is required for posting a comment back to the pull request if `fmt` fails.

 If you have set `TF_ACTION_COMMENT = "false"`, then `GITHUB_TOKEN` is not required.

 ## Arguments

-Any arguments will be appended to the `terraform fmt` command however we do not anticipate that this will be needed.
+Any arguments will be appended to the `terraform fmt` command; however, we do not anticipate that this will be needed.